Skip to main content

 Once the rooming house is sold, the rooming house operator or their agent should tell you that the property is sold and that the same rent you are already paying should now be paid to the new owner.
 You will be given the new details for paying rent.

-If the rooming house operator wants you to move out because they have sold the rooming house as ‘vacant’, they must give you a ‘notice to vacate’ at least 60 days before they want you to leave.
+If the rooming house operator wants you to move out because they have sold the rooming house as ‘vacant’, they must give you a ‘notice to vacate’ at least 90 days before they want you to leave.

-If the rooming house operator has already signed a contract of sale with a buyer and want you to move out, they must give you a notice to vacate within 14 days of signing the contract of sale, or when all the contract conditions have been met.
+If the rooming house operator has already signed a contract of sale with a buyer and wants you to move out, they must give you a notice to vacate within 14 days of signing the contract of sale, or when all the contract conditions have been met.
 This means the rooming house operator cannot think about it for a few months after signing a contract, then use the sale as the reason for sending the notice to vacate.

-Note: If you have a fixed-term rooming house agreement, you have the right to stay until the end of your fixed term.
+If you have a fixed-term rooming house agreement, you have the right to stay until the end of your fixed term.
 The date in the notice to vacate cannot be before the end of your fixed term, unless you have agreed to leave earlier.

-For more information see our page on notices to vacate and eviction.
+For more information, see our page on notices to vacate and eviction.

 You must give notice if you want to move out